Detecting asset price bubbles using deep learning: Introduction

 Our contribution is part of a wide range of works on asset price bubbles detection.
 The problem is tackled within the framework of local volatility models in the papers \cite{jarrow2016testing}, \cite{jarrow2011detect} and \cite{jarrow2011there}, via volatility estimation techniques.
 In \cite{fusari2020testing}, under the joint assumption of \emph{no free lunch with vanishing risk} (NFLVR) and \emph{no-dominance}, the authors pursue this goal by looking at the differential pricing between put and call options, with the motivation that traded call and put options reflect price bubbles differently.
 On the other hand, a nonparametric estimator of asset price bubbles with the only assumption of NFLVR is proposed in \cite{jarrow2021inferring}, using a cross section of European option prices.
 The approach is based on a nonparametric identification of the state-price distribution and the fundamental value of the asset from option data.
 In \cite{piiroinen2018asset}, the authors introduce a statistical indicator of asset price bubbles based on the bid and ask market quotes for the prices of put and call options.
 This methodology is in particular applied to the detection of asset price bubbles for SABR dynamics.
 Finally, an asymptotic expansion of the right wing of the implied volatility smile is used in \cite{jacquier2018implied} to determine the strict local martingale property of the underlying.

-In this paper, we propose a method to tackle this issue based on the observation of call option prices and the use of neural networks.
-We provide a theoretical foundation and a model-free deep learning approach.
-More precisely, we feed the network with a set of training data whose $i$-th data point consists of analytical call option prices for different strikes $K_1, \dots, K_n$ and maturities $T_1, \dots, T_m$ produced by an underlying process $X^i$ with some known dynamics, together with an indicator specifying if $X^i$ is a strict local martingale or a true martingale.
-To assess if a new underlying (possibly corresponding to market data) has a bubble or not, we evaluate the trained neural network at (market) prices of call options on this underlying for strikes $K_1, \dots, K_n$ and maturities $T_1, \dots, T_m$.
+In this paper, we propose \black{a new approach that formulates bubble detection as a supervised learning problem.
+The learning problem is solved using neural networks that take as inputs observed call option prices}. \black{In this way} we provide a theoretical foundation and a model-free deep learning approach \black{for bubble detection, which is new in the literature}.
+More precisely, we feed the network with a set of training data whose $i$-th data point consists of analytical call option prices for different strikes $K_1, \dots, K_n$ and maturities $T_1, \dots, T_m$ \black{written on} an underlying process $X^i$ with known dynamics, together with an indicator specifying if $X^i$ is a strict local martingale or a true martingale.
+To assess if a new stock (possibly corresponding to market data) has a bubble or not, we evaluate the trained neural network at (market) prices of call options on this underlying for strikes $K_1, \dots, K_n$ and maturities $T_1, \dots, T_m$.
+The output of the network is in $(0,1)$ and indicates the probability that the underlying exhibits a bubble.
 Slightly changing the algorithm, we are also able to estimate the size of the bubble.

+\black{In this manner the methodology does not attempt to detect a bubble based on the trajectory of the underlying, but instead uses the information contained in all call option prices available at a given point in time for different maturities and strikes to recover information on the asset's price probability distribution.
+In fact, the (theoretical) observation of call option prices for all strikes and maturities determines full information about the distribution of the underlying by the Breeden-Litzenberger formula.
+The method aims to exploit the information contained in call option prices in the best possible way to provide an estimate for the probability that an asset price bubble is present.}

+\black{Formulating bubble detection as a supervised learning problem leads to a purely sample-based procedure.
+The only information used when training the neural network is a collection of call option prices associated to the process $X^i$ and an indicator stating if these call option prices correspond to a price process with a bubble or not.
+Thus, we can arbitrarily combine different models for bubbles and could also enhance synthetic model training data by historical data.}